klmnden/azure-docs.tr-tr/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

             OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

-Aşağıdaki örnekte, önbelleğe adlı `myCache` kaldırılır.
+Aşağıdaki örnekte, önbellek adlı `myCache` kaldırılır.

     PS C:\> Remove-AzureRmRedisCache -Name myCache -ResourceGroupName myGroup